 Listen to cantata 123 by Montreal Baroque on YouTube

 Listen to cantata 123 by Harnoncourt on YouTube

 Click here for the full German text with English translation

-If you enjoy listening to these recordings, support the artists and pay for them!
+If you enjoy listening to these recordings, please consider supporting the artists and purchase them!

 BWV 65 by Bach Collegium Japan is here

 BWV 123 by Montréal Baroque is here

 BWV 123 by Bach Collegium Japan is here